 How can I help protect myself from getting sick with novel coronavirus?

 Public Health officials strongly recommends avoiding non-essential trips away from home and practicing social distancing.
-Use everyday preventive actions to keep from catching an infection, including novel coronavirus:
+Use everyday preventive actions to minimize risk of infections, including novel coronavirus:

 Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.